 As your student grows into adulthood and life gets even busier, they'll appreciate the ease-of-business that comes with managing their first insurance policy from their smartphone.
 At CFM, that's exactly what they'll get.
 Having the ability to quickly pay their bill, review policy documents, and file a claim on their renters policy through the CFM Policyholder App, will allow your student more time to focus on making their career goals a reality at college.
 Once their policy is activated, the last step in your student's renters insurance journey is downloading the CFM Policyholder App.

 Hey, hey, it's graduation day!
 You and your student have completed our vigorous degree program and are now legit Renters Insurance Experts.
-Too bad this elective class credit won't transfer to your student's academic itinerary (take that up with Admissions, I guess).
-The good news is you have hopefully welcomed a CFM Renters policy to your insurance family!
+It's too bad this elective class credit won't transfer to your student's academic itinerary.
+The good news is you have hopefully welcomed a CFM Renters policy into your insurance family!

 One last thing...